thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

-# Bumblebee Quick Start Guide
+# _Bumblebee_ Quick Start Guide
-#### _Last updated: Dec 9, 2023_
+#### _Last updated: Dec 10, 2023_

-This document will provide a set of steps that will guide you through installing Bumblebee, sharing keys with another user, and using a few methods for sharing secrets with them.
+This document will provide a set of steps that will guide you through installing _Bumblebee_, sharing keys with another user, and then demonstrates a few methods for sharing secrets.

-This document is focused on simple use cases that will show you some basic functionality in Bumblebee.
+This guide is focused on simple use cases that will show you basic functionality in _Bumblebee_.
-While there are a number of additional features and options in Bumblebee, this document will not go into those details.
+While there are a number of additional features and options in _Bumblebee_, this document will not go into those details to a great degree.

-These steps were tested on Debian ARM64.
-However, they will work fine on Windows and Mac as well.
+The examples shown are taken from sessions on _Debian ARM64_.
+The _Bumblebee_ syntax itself is identical across all platforms of _Windows_, _Linux_, and _Mac_.
+However, the command line constructions may differ a bit due to OS distinctions, such as examples that pipe clipboard input.
+Also, I will use the term _clipboard_ to refer to the corresponding functionality for any operating system, regardless of what it is called.

 ## Sending a file to another user
 We will go through a simple scenario of sending a file to another user.
-There are other ways to share secrets without files, but we will focus on sharing files first.
+While there are ways to share secrets without using files, we will focus on sharing files first.

-Before we can do so, we will need to install Bumblebee, as well as set up a user that we wish to share secrets with.
+Before we can do so, we will need to install _Bumblebee_, as well as set up a user that we wish to share secrets with.

-After the setup is done, we will walk through steps to demonstrate the general pattern for sharing files with other Bumblebee users.
+After the setup is done, we will walk through steps to demonstrate the general pattern for sharing files with other _Bumblebee_ users.

 The basic pattern is as follows:
 <pre>
 1. Run the <b>bundle</b> command and create the encrypted <em>bundle</em> for another user.
 2. Supply the encrypted <em>bundle</em> to that user.
 3. The other user then decrypts the <em>bundle</em> with their private keys using the <b>open</b> command.
-4. <em>Bumblebee</em> validates that your identity was indeed the sending identity when it opens the <em>bundle</em>.
+4. <em>Bumblebee</em> validates the sender's identity when it opens the <em>bundle</em>.
 </pre>

+_**Note**: In this guide, we will be setting up a scenario where the sender and receiver are the same identity.
+This is so that you can do these steps without requiring another user.
+However, the steps themselves are the same when interacting with other users._

 ## Step 1.
-Installing Bumblebee
+Installing _Bumblebee_

-### Option A: Download runtime from Github repository<br>
+### Option A: Download binary or archive from GitHub repository
+_Bumblebee_ is a single runtime.
+You can download the latest, pre-built binary or archive for your platform in the “Releases” section of the GitHub project [here](https://github.com/thoughtrealm/bumblebee/releases/latest).

+_**NOTE**: Be sure to validate the binary and/or archive with the hashes provided.
+They can be found in the release page description, as well as attached as a project artifact, or in the related description file in the project's build/ path._

-Bumblebee is a single runtime.
-You can get the latest, pre-built version for your platform in the “Releases” section at https://github.com/thoughtrealm/bumblebee.
-Simply download and place the runtime in a common path in your OS.
-You can place it in a directory and just execute it directly from there, but that can result in command lines that are longer than necessary.
-It is recommended to place the runtime in a common path.
+Simply download and place the binary in a common path in your OS.
+You can place it in a directory and execute it directly from there, but that can result in command line constructions that are longer than necessary, depending on your OS.
+Therefore, it is recommended to place the binary in a common path.

 ### Option B: Build and install using the Go compiler
-If you have the Go compiler installed, you can clone the repo, then simply run “make install” in the root path of the repo.
+If you have the Go compiler installed, you can clone the repo, then run “make install” in the root path of the repo.

-If you are on Windows and do not have the make utility installed, you can run “go install” instead.
-This build should work fine, with the one exception that the output of the “bee version” command will not be fully populated with build times.
+If you are on _Windows_ and do not have the make utility installed, you can run ***go install*** instead.
+That form of build should work fine, with the one exception that the output of the ***bee version*** command will not be populated with build times.

-### Validate Bumblebee is installed and working
+### Validate _Bumblebee_ is installed and working
-Once installed, you can verify it is running correctly by simply typing...
+Once installed, you can verify it is running correctly by typing...

     bee